Football in Iceland: Men's national football team

-The national team played the first meeting in its history in 1930 against the Faroe Islands - a game won with a score of one goal to nil.
+The national team played its first match in 1930 against the Faroe Islands, and won by one goal to nil.
 Following the affiliation of the Federation to FIFA in 1947 and UEFA in 1954, the selection was committed for the first time in the qualifiers for the World Cup in 1957.

-Iceland qualified for their first finals of an international competition on the occasion of Euro 2016, reaching the quarter-finals of that competition.
-The team plays its home games at Laugardalsvöllur stadium of 15,000 seats, built in 1958 and located in the capital, Reykjavik.
+Iceland qualified for their first finals of an international competition on the occasion of Euro 2016, and reached the quarter-finals.
+The team plays its home games at Laugardalsvöllur stadium (15,000 seats), built in 1958 and located in the capital, Reykjavik.
 The current manager is Heimir Hallgrímsson, who served as co-manager alongside Swede Lars Lagerbäck before the latter departed following Euro 2016 and took the Norway position.
-Iceland ended 2015 36th in the FIFA World Rankings, and rose to their highest-ever position of 19th in July 2017.
+Iceland ended 2015 at 36th in the FIFA World Rankings, and rose to their highest-ever position of 19th in July 2017.

-Iceland became the smallest nation by population to ever clinch a FIFA World Cup spot when they secured qualification for the 2018 tournament on 9 October 2017 by defeating Kosovo 2–0.
+Iceland became the smallest nation by population ever to clinch a FIFA World Cup spot when they secured qualification for the 2018 tournament on 9 October 2017 by defeating Kosovo 2–0.